Code of Practice for the Private Keeping of Cats

 Care should be taken to protect cats from hazards within the household such as electrical appliances, power cords, household poisons and water sources such as toilets or swimming pools.

-Suitable accommodation and carers must be provided for cats when owners go away on holidays e.g. a boarding cattery that is registered with the local council or ensure a responsible person is providing the necessary daily care for the cat.
+Suitable accommodation and carers must be provided for cats when owners go away on holidays, such as a boarding cattery that is registered with the local council or ensure a responsible person is providing the necessary daily care for the cat.

 Cats can be contained to their property by:

-- making property fences cat proof, eg placing netting at an inward angle on top of the fence or adding a ledge to the inside of the fence so that cats cannot climb over.
+- making property fences cat proof, such as placing netting at an inward angle on top of the fence or adding a ledge to the inside of the fence so that cats cannot climb over

-Cat modules/enclosures can be created either separately or linked to the house and can be a great way to provide an interesting environment while containing cats to the property.
+Cat modules or enclosures can be created either separately or linked to the house and can be a great way to provide an interesting environment while containing cats to the property.
 Such cat housing needs to be easily cleaned and maintained and human access points are needed in case of emergencies.

 An important aspect of cat enclosures is the complexity of the environment.
 Cats require regular exercise.
 Environmental enrichment and exercise needs can be met through the use of platforms at different heights in the vertical space connected by walkways (static and swinging), climbing frames and an interesting visual outlook.
 Constant confinement without stimulation for exercise and play can lead to a dull, apathetic cat or to the development of destructive behaviour.
 Scratching poles need to be provided for confined cats.

 In a group enclosure a number of hiding and escape areas should be provided to create a refuge from other cats and humans.
 Group housing pens should have a scratching pole and at least two levels joined by a climbing plank.
 When cats are group housed they should be socially compatible.
 It is strongly recommended that only desexed cats or female cats are group housed — entire male cats should be housed individually to avoid conflict or else only with desexed cats provided they are compatible.